Hallucinogens Use Signs – The Symptoms To Pay Attention To

 - Increase in blood pressure and heart rate

 Unusual and extreme insensitivity to pain (analgesia).
 The person doesn’t realize that there is an injury.
-This is even if the injury is serious because they can not feel pain
+This is even if the injury is serious because users might even not feel pain.

 What are the Long Term Signs of Hallucinogen Use?

 Many people consider these drugs are to be recreational.
 However, they often have laughter episodes and silly behavior.
 They can leave irreversible negative effects on one’s physical and psychical well-being.
 The first effects after ingestion usually occur after 20 to 90 minutes and can last for 12 hours.

 Researchers suggest that there are two main long term effects of hallucinogenic drugs use.
 They include:

 First, persistent psychosis is a kind of visual disturbance.
 They include disorganized thinking, paranoia, mood disturbances throughout one’s entire life.